boltops-tools/lono/README.md

 ## Usage

 <pre>
-$ lono new lono
+$ lono new infra
 </pre>

-This sets up a starter lono project with example templates.
+This sets up a starter lono project called infra with example templates.
+Next you cd into the folder and generate the templates.

 <pre>
+$ cd infra
 $ lono generate
 </pre>